 Prospective Graduate Students

 This section answers most of the questions that occur to prospective and current applicants regarding the University of Virginia's graduate program in History.
-Please read it carefully before contacting us, for it may provide the information you need.
 For questions not addressed here, you may contact the Director of Graduate Admissions.

 Degrees and Terms of Study